xXAdrXx/hfoss2024-blogs/_posts/2024-04-07-Implement-uninstaller.exe-to-wincuts.md

 # Pull Request
 As of the writing of this blog post, the PR opened has not been accepted yet since there are still some small problems with my solution, which I am still working on now, [Link to pull request](https://github.com/LyubomirT/wincuts/pull/10)

+# Conclusion
+Overall, I had a good experience working on this issue and project.
+While the specific issue I chose to work on was pretty simple to do, this was a great experience for me because it was the first time I contributed to open source, even if this was a very small and not well-known project.